Chorizo Dip

 Step twelve

-Add the rest of the chorizo on the dip and serve immediately.
+Add the rest of the chorizo on top of the dip and serve immediately.

 Doesn’t that look delicious?